ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Implement GitHub Action to trigger route summary each night at 2AM EST
 - [x] Create `route_failures.md` log to list unscored or invalid route attempts with reasons
 - [x] Inject Copilot error output summaries into this file for audit trail
+- [x] Add advanced filtering UI (e.g., show only failing, only high-priority, only CVS)